arturcarvalho/tutorial-1/README.md

 "Authentication" is a blanket term for all of the stuff that goes into making sure that a user, often identified with an email address and password, is allowed to do something they want to do.
 Authentication can be [famously fickle](https://www.rdegges.com/2017/authentication-still-sucks/) to do right both from a technical standpoint and developer happiness standpoint.

-But you know Hammer has your back!
+But you know Redwood has your back!
 It ships with integration to several popular authentication services.
 Login isn't something you should have to write from scratch—it's a solved problem and is one less thing we should have to worry about.
 We include integrations to:

 - [Auth0](https://auth0.com/)
 - [Netlify Identity](https://docs.netlify.com/visitor-access/identity/)